Movement Disorders Basic & Translational Research

 Basic Research

 At the Fresco Institute for Parkinson’s and Movement Disorders, we research the molecular and cellular mechanisms that groups of neurons in the basal ganglia use to select, motivate, and reinforce voluntary motor actions.
-We also investigate dopamine release, regulation, and effects on downstream neural signaling and animal behavior.
-Our researchers take advantage of the rich clinical and basic research environments at NYU Langone.
-We employ a combination of advanced molecular, genetic, optical, neurochemical, and electrophysiological approaches to tackle fundamental questions about the function of the basal ganglia, as well as identify novel therapeutic targets for Parkinson’s disease and other movement disorders.
+We also investigate the dopamine effects on downstream neural signaling and animal behavior.
+Taking advantage of the rich clinical and basic research environments at NYU Langone Health, we employ a combination of advanced molecular, genetic, optical, neurochemical, and electrophysiological approaches to tackle fundamental questions about the function of the basal ganglia, as well as identify novel therapeutic targets for Parkinson’s disease and other movement disorders.

 Translational Research

-We are interested in the molecular pathogenesis of neurodegeneration that leads to Parkinson’s disease and translating this knowledge into Parkinson’s disease–specific biomarkers that inform disease pathogenesis.
-These biomarkers may allow for earlier diagnosis, better monitoring of disease progression, and assessment of target engagement in therapeutic trials.
-Moreover, these studies allow us to understand the heterogeneity in Parkinson’s disease pathogenesis, allowing us to better individualize therapeutic approaches.
+We are also working to understand the mechanisms that cause neurodegeneration in Parkinson's disease and multiple system atrophy (MSA).
+With Dr. Horacio Kaufmann’s team at the NYU Dysautonomia Center, we are identifying and developing disease-specific biomarkers that may allow for earlier diagnosis, better monitoring of disease progression, and assessment of target engagement in therapeutic trials.
+Moreover, these studies allow us to understand the heterogeneity in Parkinson’s disease and related disorders, allowing us to better individualize therapeutic approaches.

-As a leader of the Parekh Center for Interdisciplinary Neurology, we coordinate and collaborate with other Department of Neurology divisions on research efforts to find common mechanisms underlying different neurologic disorders involving immune dysfunction, often initiated by peripheral pathology that influences central brain pathology.
-We are particularly interested in understanding the prodromal stages of these disorders, specifically how to identify these stages and discover stage-appropriate treatment, so we can forestall the disease process early on, when therapy can have the most impact.
+As cornerstone members of the Parekh Center for Interdisciplinary Neurology, we coordinate and collaborate with other Department of Neurology divisions and the broader NYU neuroscience community on research efforts to find common mechanisms underlying disparate neurologic disorders, including peripheral immune dysfunction.
+We are particularly interested in understanding how the peripheral system contributes to central nervous system pathogenesis, other peripheral manifestations of neurodegenerative disease, and identifying prodromal stages prior to overt neurodegeneration.
+Identification of biomarkers at these stages and discovering stage-appropriate treatments would allow us to forestall the disease process early when therapy is likely to have the most impact.